 As the publishing industry’s first-ever in-house Senior Editor of Cultural Accuracy Reading Services, Hannah leads and manages our cultural accuracy reading services (also commonly referred to as sensitivity or authenticity reading).
 Her role includes developing and managing a robust community of targeted expert readers, performing cultural accuracy readings, and collaborating with authors, publishers, and literary agents to improve the quality and inclusivity of their books before they go to market.

 An experienced and versatile cultural accuracy editor with nearly a decade of professional experience, Hannah’s clients include a wide range of notable authors and Big-5 publishers, including Simon & Schuster, TOR, Hachette, HarperCollins, American Girl/Mattel, Penguin Random House, and Charlesbridge.
 She has collaborated with bestselling and award-winning authors like Julie Berry (Lovely War), Kristin Cashore (Winterkeep), Mark Oshiro (Anger Is a Gift), and Laura Ruby (The Shadow Cipher), among many others.

-Hannah is a PhD candidate (graduating winter 2021) in social, cultural, and critical theory of children’s and adolescent literature at the University of Arizona.
+Hannah is a PhD candidate (graduating spring 2022) in social, cultural, and critical theory of children’s and adolescent literature at the University of Arizona.
 She has served as adjunct faculty at Emporia State University and Simmons University in addition to teaching at UArizona.
 Learn more about her at her personal website.